RedHorseVR/VFCode/CONTRIBUTING.md

 ## Getting Started

-1. **Request access**: Email luis.r.lopez@outlook.com to request access to the current tool
+1. **Request access**: Email luis.r.lopez@outlook.com to request access to the current tool SOURCE REPO
 2. **Familiarize yourself**: Review the documentation and examples
 3. **Join discussions**: Participate in GitHub Discussions to share ideas
 4. **Pick an issue**: Find an open issue to work on or suggest a new one